 Do you ever want to give up on writing?
+Read on to overcome doubt and find your calling as a writer.

 The act of telling a story tests your character, your will, your physical strength, and your emotional grit.
 There are a thousand tiny moments along that way that can stop you in your tracks and intimidate the hell out of you.